 My family and I later moved to Fort Smith.
 I went to work for Vista Health.
 I worked in the child psychiatric ward and in the outpatient facility.
 In the psychiatric ward I worked with hospitalized children who were at risk for killing themselves or others.
 I also worked with children who had long term behavioral problems.
 These children were often violent and had already been to outpatient therapy a number of years with little success.
 Later, I transferred to the outpatient clinic.
 In the outpatient facility, I worked with adults, adolescents, and children of all ages on a variety of different problems.
 I worked with adults on depression, anxiety, relational, anger, and addiction problems.
 While living in Fort Smith, I obtained a PhD in Marriage and Family Therapy from Amridge University.
 Amridge University is a Church of Christ University.

-I currently work full time in Private Practice and part time for Day Springs.
+I currently work full time in Private Practice.
 I work with a variety of populations.
 I work in an office setting with adults, children, adolescents, and families.
 I work on marital, individual, and family problems.
 I administer psychological testing.
 I do a lot of work with families, helping them take a chaotic environment and making it into a peaceful home.
 I help the children and parents work together in identifying and solving the problems.
 I help them build behavior plans that help the family achieve their desired result.
 I help the parents work on personal and marital issues that are prerequisite to having a calm home.